Hostel: Part II: Plot

-Meanwhile, Stuart, who was the one who knocked out Beth, has completely changed his mind and is revealed to be psychotic, now intent on torturing and killing Beth.
-He reveals that Beth bears an extremely close resemblance to Stuart's wife, whom Stuart hates but cannot kill because it is against the law and he would be the prime suspect.
-Stuart then begins to torture Beth.

-With Todd dead, the Elite Hunting Club offers the maimed Whitney to the other clients to kill, including an elderly Italian man who is eating Miroslav alive.
-Stuart, after discovering Todd's death, shows Beth the pictures of the maimed Whitney to frighten her, then accepts the club's offer, leaves Beth, and beheads Whitney.
+Whitney attempts to escape after biting off the makeup artist's nose but is recaptured.
+In another room, Todd terrorizes Whitney with a power saw, but loses his nerve after accidentally wounding her.
+Horrified, Todd tries to leave, but is told that he must kill Whitney before leaving as stated in the contract.
+Todd refuses and tries to leave anyway, and the guards release attack dogs, which tear him apart.
+The Elite Hunting Club then offer the maimed Whitney to the other clients to kill, including an elderly Italian man who is eating Miroslav alive.
+Stuart, after learning of Todd's death, unaware of the circumstances, shows Beth the pictures of the maimed Whitney to frighten her, then accepts the club's offer, leaves Beth, and beheads Whitney.

-When Stuart returns, Beth seduces him into untying her from the chair.
-Stuart attempts to rape her, but she fights him off and chains him to the chair.
-Sasha and the guards arrive at her cell.
-Beth offers to buy her freedom with part of her inheritance, and though Stuart tries to outbid her, Sasha reveals that he knows that Stuart cannot afford to do so.
-Sasha tells her in order to leave, she must also kill someone.
-When Stuart insults Beth, she cuts off his entire genitalia and then feeds them to dogs, an act that gives pause to even the jaded guards, and leaving Stuart emasculated and bleeding to death.
-Satisfied, Sasha gives Beth an Elite Hunting tattoo, making her an official member.
+Meanwhile, Stuart, who has now made up his mind, prepares to torture and kill Beth, speaking to her as if she is his wife.
+Beth is able to seduce him into untying her from the chair.
+Stuart tells her to get on the floor and attempts to rape her, but she fights him off and chains him to the chair.
+Sasha and the guards arrive at her cell, where Beth offers to buy her freedom with part of her inheritance.
+Stuart tries to outbid her, but Sasha says he knows that Stuart cannot afford to do so as Todd paid for them.
+After Sasha tells Beth that she must kill someone before leaving, Stuart verbally accosts her and she cuts off Stuart's genitalia and leaves him to bleed to death, an act that gives pause to even the jaded guards.
+Satisfied, Sasha gives Beth an Elite Hunting tattoo.

-That night, Axelle is lured by the Gypsy street children into the woods, where Beth ambushes and beheads her.
-Shortly after, the children start playing football with Axelle's severed head.
+That night, Axelle is lured by the street children into the woods, where Beth ambushes and beheads her.
+The children start playing football with Axelle's severed head.